 Ecuador, a developing economy, is majorly driven by agricultural and petroleum products.
 The country is the world’s largest producer and exporter of bananas and the 7th largest producer of cocoa.
 Other commodities and products of Ecuador include rice, coffee, cassava, sugarcane, pork, fish, dairy products, and balsa wood.
 Ecuador is part of the World Trade Organization, (WTO), World Bank, Inter-American Development Bank (IDB), and International Monetary Fund (IMF).
-A slew of economic policy reforms was undertaken by the government in 2007 that has helped the country achieve financial stability and sustained growth.
+A slew of economic policy reforms was undertaken by the government in the last decade that has helped the country achieve financial stability and sustained growth.
+The country’s economy is expected to grow from 104.00 USD Billion in 2019 to 115.00 USD Billion in 2020.

 Employment contracts in Ecuador vary based on an employee’s duties, the premises, and wages agreed.
 Usually, contracts commence with a trial period of 3 months.
 Employers and employees can agree to enter into a contract based on their requirements or terminate the contract, within the trial period.
 The finalized contract is incorporated for a minimum of 1 year.
 Fixed-term employment contracts may not exceed 2 years.
 If these contracts go beyond 2 years, they are considered to have an indefinite term and can be terminated according to the provisions specified in the Employment Code.

 Normal work schedule has 40 hours a week and 8 hours per day.
 Occupations that involve working underground cannot be more than 6 hours in a day.
-Employees who work regularly from 7 p.m. to 6 a.m. are entitled to their regular remuneration plus a 25% premium.
+Employees who work regularly from 7 p.m. to 6 a.m. are entitled to their regular remuneration plus a 25% premium over their regular wages.

 The following national holidays are observed in Ecuador: